Cold seep: Stability

-Through taphonomic studies (death assemblages of shells) and interpretation of seep assemblage composition from cores, Powell et al. (1998) reported that, overall, seep communities were persistent over periods of 500–1,000 years and probably throughout the entire Pleistocene(<- doubtful.
-Holocene?).
+Through taphonomic studies (death assemblages of shells) and interpretation of seep assemblage composition from cores, Powell et al. (1998) reported that, overall, seep communities were persistent over periods of 500–1,000 years and probably throughout the entire Pleistocene.
 Some sites retained optimal habitat over geological time scales.
-Powell reported evidence of mussel and clam communities persisting in the same sites for 500-4,000 years.
+Powell reported evidence of mussel and clam communities persisting in the same sites for 500–4,000 years.
 Powell also found that both the composition of species and trophic tiering of hydrocarbon seep communities tend to be fairly constant across time, with temporal variations only in numerical abundance.
 He found few cases in which the community type changed (from mussel to clam communities, for example) or had disappeared completely.
 Faunal succession was not observed.
 Surprisingly, when recovery occurred after a past destructive event, the same chemosynthetic species reoccupied a site.
 There was little evidence of catastrophic burial events, but two instances were found in mussel communities in Green Canyon Block 234.
 The most notable observation reported by Powell (1995) was the uniqueness of each chemosynthetic community site.